Steph-Shin/hello-world/README.md

 # hello-world
 First repository
-The sky is light blue
+The sky is light blue.
-Also the color of my preferred choice
+Also the color of my preferred choice.